How Does a 2-Year-Old Get Ovarian Cancer? Doctors Explain

 The family was shocked with their daughter’s diagnosis.
 How could a 2-year-old have stage 3 ovarian cancer?
 "The immediate reaction was, 'How could this happen?'," Mike Xydias told GMA.
 "I knew of this being [more common] in women.
 I didn't realize that it could happen to such a young kid."

-Turns out, the ovarian cancer we typically think of is very different then the type of ovarian cancer Kenni has, which is called a germ cell tumor, the most common form of sex-derived tumors in children, Don Eslin, MD, a pediatric oncologist with Orlando Health Arnold Palmer Hospital for Children, tells Health.
+Turns out, the ovarian cancer we typically think of is very different then the type of ovarian cancer Kenni had.
+Germ cell tumors are the most common form of sex-derived tumors in children, Don Eslin, MD, a pediatric oncologist with Orlando Health Arnold Palmer Hospital for Children, tells Health.

 Germ cell tumors of the ovary are tumors that start in cells that got stunted early in development but should have become normal parts of a child's reproductive organs, Dr. Eslin says.
 On the other hand, ovarian cancer in adults forms when something goes wrong later in life with normal cells, unlike germ cell tumors, which never developed into healthy cells, he says.